The best author promotion tool is probably right under your nose right now. It’s your blog.

 You don’t need to become an expert, but reading Google’s starter guide can give you some guidance.

-Try to adopt some of the basics that include an excellent About Page, an author box on each of your articles, and clear paragraph headings.
+Try to adopt some of the basics, including an excellent About Page, an author box on each of your articles, and clear paragraph headings.

 If you can, use an SEO plugin to help you.
 I use Yoast, but there are many others.